 After a long career with Mars, Mat returned back to Australia for a senior role at Coles Supermarkets, where he was the General Manager - Marketing.
 After his role at Coles Mat went on to work across multiple industry sectors.
-He is currently the Chief Executive Officer at Majans Foods.
+Mat has held C-Suite level roles and is currently a General Manager at Kinrise.
 Mat has a track record of leading world-class business, culture and talent development and has always left a positive legacy in each of his roles.
 He has two Degrees and has enjoyed executive study at Melbourne Business School, London Business School and Harvard University.

 John Haddad is Chairman of the Taverns Group of Hotels and was Chairman of F+WV from 2004-2018.
 He was a Board member of Victorian Major Events Company from 1991- 2016 and is a passionate and involved supporter of the arts community including as a Patron of the Victorian Arts Centre.
 John held the position of Chairman of the Australian National Academy of Music for eight years until 2008 and is Emeritus Chairman of Art Centre Melbourne Foundation Board of Governors (Retired).